Electronics as a Hobby in the 21st century.

 So what happened?
 Until the early 2000's electronics was a popular hobby, although there had been a drift more towards computers and microprocessor based projects

 Radio projects were now extremely rare.
 Amateur radio is now almost dead, since the internet has taken over the same function, and domestic radios have been uneconomic to build since the 1960's.
 Therefore, magazines think it's not worthwhile publishing such projects.
-In fact I would say that radio is just seen as "old fashioned", as in any kind of "analog" circuitry.
+In fact I would say that radio is just seen as "old fashioned", as is any kind of "analog" circuitry.

 As I write this in March 2018, the changes are becoming more rapid, and as a mainstream hobby, electronics is now dead.
 It is a niche interest.
 Looking at this month's Silicon Chip, the magazine is very different to what it was when it started in 1987.
 Plugging together Arduino and other microprocessor modules, seems to be where the hobby is in the present day.
 Problem is, where does one learn about ohm's law, or semiconductor biassing for example?